seanys/Simulation-Notes/README.md

 ## Introduction

-This repository mainly contains our notes on the usage of SimPy.
+This repository mainly contains our notes about some examples of SimPy.
 It also contains teaching examples using Excel from Prof. Qiu Canhua and Prof. Hu Zhaolin.

+We also build a demo for airplane boarding based on SimPy. https://github.com/seanys/Boarding-Simulation

-## Examples
+## Examples-SimPy

+### Movie Renege

+Source Code:

 ### Queue Model - Bank Renege